greenzorro/victor42.eth/content/post-en/折腾与思考/UI画布尺寸计算器.md

 As a final check, I had the AI plug the screen data I'd collected into the new tool.
 The results were spot-on, especially for touch and desktop devices.
 The only place it stumbled was with large TVs and monitors, as many of them use a non-integer scale factor like 1.5x, which my simple model doesn't account for.

-But for its main purpose—calculating sizes for niche industrial design screens—it works like a charm.
+But for its main purpose - calculating sizes for niche industrial design screens - it works like a charm.